 Boarding the train

-Having our digital tickets on the Trainline app, we just showed them to the railway staff to get through the ticket gates.
+Having our digital tickets ready, we just showed them to the railway staff to get through the ticket gates.
 We boarded a GWR train and went to our seats – this time we managed to reserve two window seats with a table in the middle, so we had plenty of space to stretch out, relax and watch the world go by.

 It took us less than an hour and a half to get from Bath to London.
 We stopped at Chippenham, Swindon, Didcot Parkway, and Reading before getting off at London Paddington station.
 We made use of the free WiFi available on board throughout the journey – it was quite good! – and kept our phones charged thanks to the power sockets we had at our seats.